Coulomb's Law Calculator

 How do I calculate the force between two charged particles?

-Is Coulomb's law an inverse square law?
+Is Coulomb's Law an inverse square law?

 What is the force between a proton and an electron in a hydrogen atom?

-When is Coulomb's law valid?
+Under what conditions is Coulomb's Law valid?